AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 ### 51% and double-spends

-\bigtodo{discuss 51 percent and how difficult it is in UT vs Bitcoin, et al.}
+\todo{discuss 51 percent and how difficult it is in UT vs Bitcoin, et al.}

 need to do 51% attacks on 51% of simplex chains - worst case, that mb isn't enough